NyteshadeXT/PF2e-Core-Vault/4-Campaign/The Shattering/ACT I - FIRST CONTACT.md

 **Resonance Veins** Large crystal formations protrude from the earth.
 A successful DC 20 [[Skills#Arcana|Arcana]] or [[Skills#Nature|Nature]] check identifies these as unusually active and yet oddly stable.

 > [!tip]+ Treasure
-> If the the spiders are harvested check the tables below.
+> If the the Bulette is harvested check the tables below.
 The players with a successful DC 20 [[Skills#Survival|Survival]] check can make their way back to the creature lair.
 There they find the remains of several creatures as well as a pair of humanoid skeletons.
 One of them is wearing a serviceable [[Lamellar Breastplate]] and next to the other lays a [[fighters-fork|Fighter's Fork]]
 >
 > - [[B.#3-Rules/Bestiaries/Bestiary 1/B/Bulette Bulette|Bulette Harvest]]
 > - [ ] permanent::[[Lamellar Breastplate|Lamellar Breastplate]] [ilvl::0] [gp::7]